barumau/pandunia/english/grammar.md

 ### Tense

-In Pandunia, tense is expressed with time words and time phrases.
+In Pandunia, tense can be expressed with time words and time phrases if needed.
 The general time words are **gon** (past), **nun** (present) and **futur** (future).
 They function like adjectives and adverbs, so typically their place is before the verb or at the end of the sentence.

 > **mi hav mau gon.** - I had cats in the past.
 > **ama mi no hav mau nun.** - But I don't have cats now.
 > **munkin mi hav mau futur.** - Maybe I have cats in the future.

-Verbs are not conjugated!
+Note!
+Verbs are not conjugated.
 So the verb **hav** stayed the same in all tenses in the examples above.

 Naturally time words are used only when they are necessary.
 Usually it is enough to mention the time just once at the beginning of the text and not in every single sentence, if the tense doesn't change.